tuuk79/todo-react/README.md

 ## Description
 ### This is a todo application

+## Tech Stack
+MongoDb
+Express.js
+React.js
+Redux
+Node.js

 ## Features
-- user can add a todo item using the button or clicking Enter.
+- user can add todo
-- user can delete a todo item using the X at the right side of the screen.
-- todo items are alternately colored.
+- user can see todos